jacg/liquidata/doc/mdbook/src/intro.md

 + a tuple of futures
 + a dictionary of futures

-In each case, `push` will return a similarly shaped object containing the values extracted from the futures:
+In each case, `push` will return a similarly-shaped object containing the values extracted from the futures:

 ```python